 I have been humbled by the popularity of my books across North and South America, the UK, Europe, India and Japan.
 I am a former regular columnist for Traditional Karate Magazine (2005-8) and the ezine Jissen.
 I’ve also featured in interviews with Combat Magazine (2005) and Martial Arts Planet.
 I now write personal safety and karate articles on my own blog.

 Written in 2004, I published my first book Heian Flow System: effective karate kata bunkai in 2007.
 Between 2014 and 2015 I published my best-selling four-book series Pinan Flow System: karate kata application for beginner to black belt.
-I then published Karate and Self Defence – Selected Articles in 2016.
+I then published Karate and Self Defence in 2016.
 I am one of the guest writers in The Problem of Practical Karate (2018).
 In 2020 I published Karate Beyond Kata – melting ice into water and I also contributed to the ebook Rules for Success in Karate.
+In 2021 I published Volume Two of Karate & Self Defence.
 I currently have further books under development and will be focusing more on personal safety advice.

 I used to focus on using my experience and decades of research on personal safety to deliver courses for older teenagers.
 They are one of the most affected groups in society.
 In 2008 I began running Scenario Training for martial artists, medical and security professionals, law enforcement and military personnel.
 I continue to travel internationally to deliver seminars on personal safety and practical karate for self defence.